The Basics of Efflorescence

 - The liquid must have a path to migrate to the surface and evaporate.

-Cement-based substrates, like concrete, stucco, and mortar contain the highest amount of soluble salts, and therefore produce efflorescence most often.
-Clay brick, pavers, and low cement CMU’s present a lower risk for efflorescence, as the soluble salt content is lower.
-Although efflorescence stains on red brick can be quite common, the source of the efflorescence is usually cementitious mortar.
+Cement-based substrates, like concrete, stucco, and mortar contain the highest concentration of soluble salts, and therefore produce efflorescence most often.
+Clay brick, pavers, and low cement CMU’s present a lower risk, as the soluble salt content is lower.
+Although efflorescence stains on red brick can be quite common, the source of the salt is usually the cementitious mortar in between the bricks.
 Salt-laden water moves from the mortar into the porous brick and evaporates through the brick face, leaving efflorescence on its surface.

 Efflorescence bloom on basement concrete floor.

 You’ve got it, now how do you get rid of it?
 Removing efflorescence from your concrete and masonry typically requires very little besides the right cleaner and some elbow grease.

 Traditional cleaners promise results, but at what cost.
 Choking fumes?
 Chemical burns?
 Damage to your masonry and other materials in the vicinity of your project?
 Muriatic, hydrochloric, and other “old-school” cleaners are very hard to work with and not suitable for indoor use.

 There is a safer alternative.
 RadonSeal Efflorescence Cleaner packs the power of acid, without the health hazards and logistical inconveniences.

 For product details visit our Efflorescence Cleaner Product Page.

 Types of Efflorescence